fxaps/XMPie-WSDL-Wrapper/README.md

 ## Purpose
 XMPie provides an Application Programming Interface (API) as a way to interact with the uStore and uProduce Applications.
-The API is available in the form of Microsoft Web services.
+The API is available in the form of Microsoft Web Services.
 Microsoft Web Services are based on a core set of standards, describing the syntax and semantics of software communication:

 - Extensible Markup Language (XML) - provides the common syntax for representing data